-A recent Reddit post of mine asked the users about their own personal experiences, and what they felt were pros and cons of being a foster parent.
+A recent Reddit post of mine asked the users about their personal experiences, and what they felt were the pros and cons of being a foster parent.
 Several mentioned their frustrations with social workers.

 One may argue that many times the social worker just does not know the depth of a child’s issues until after placement into the home.
 Imagine a child was just removed from a home for one reason or another and placed into the foster system.
-Often times the damage to that child goes far deeper than what was discovered on the surface.
+Often the damage to that child goes far deeper than what was discovered on the surface.

 For a child who is new to the foster care system, it will take time to uncover the full scope of trauma and damage done to a child.
-When considering becoming a foster parent, it is important to remember that many of these children will have some type of behavior issue stemming from trauma they were removed from.
+When considering becoming a foster parent, it is important to remember that many of these children will have some type of behavior issue stemming from the trauma they were removed from.
 Do you have the patience to handle these challenges?

 I should also point out that social workers in the United States are stretched thin and doing the best that they can under the circumstances that they are provided.